 There are four citizen advisory committees that directly report to the TPO Governing Board to ensure participation from the general public is included in the transportation planning process.
-All meetings are held at convenient and accessible locations and times (450.316(a)(1)(v)).
-A person interested in serving on any of the following committees is encouraged to contact the TPO at (305) 375-4507 or mpo@miamidadempo.org:
+All meetings are held at varying convenient and accessible locations and times (450.316(a)(1)(v)).

+A person interested in serving on any of the four citizen advisory committees is encouraged to contact the TPO at 305-375-4507 or tpo@mdtpo.org.

-Citizens Transportation Advisory Committee
+Citizens' Transportation Advisory Committee

-The Citizens Transportation Advisory Committee (CTAC) usually meets on the fourth Wednesday of each month (except August) at 5:30 PM.
-CTAC was created in 1983 under the Authority of Chapter 163 of the Florida Statutes to ensure that proposed transportation projects are responsive to the community's perceived needs and goals.
-The CTAC advises the TPO Governing Board and serves as a public forum to raise issues pertinent to the transportation planning process.
+The Citizens' Transportation Advisory Committee (CTAC) meets two weeks prior to the TPO Governing Board at 5:30 PM.
+CTAC was created in 1983 under the Authority of Chapter 163 of the Florida Statutes to ensure that proposed transportation projects are responsive to the community's needs and goals.
+The CTAC advises the TPO Governing Board and serves as a public forum to review and discuss future projects pertaining to the transportation planning process.

-Bicycle/Pedestrian Advisory Committee
+Bicycle Pedestrian Advisory Committee

-The Bicycle/Pedestrian Advisory Committee (BPAC) usually meets on the fourth Tuesday of each month (except August) at 5:30 PM.
-BPAC participates in the planning process and advises the TPO Board on issues regarding bicycle and pedestrian modes of transportation.
-Citizens and professionals with an interest in walking and bicycling participate in the BPAC's meetings to review project plans and programs and discuss issues of relevance to nonmotorized transportation users.
+The Bicycle Pedestrian Advisory Committee (BPAC) usually meets on the fourth Tuesday of each month (except August) at 5:30 PM.
+BPAC participates in the planning process and advises the TPO Governing Board on issues regarding bicycle and pedestrian modes of transportation.
+Citizens and professionals with an interest in walking and bicycling participate in the BPAC's meetings to review project plans and programs and discuss issues of relevance to non-motorized transportation users.

-Transportation Aesthetic Review Committee
+Transportation Aesthetics Review Committee

-The Transportation Aesthetic Review Committee (TARC) usually meets on the first Wednesday of each month (except August) at 4:00 PM.
+The Transportation Aesthetics Review Committee (TARC) usually meets on the first Wednesday of each month (except August) at 4:00 PM.
 The TARC advises the TPO Governing Board on the aesthetic and architectural aspects of planned transportation projects.
-This group of mostly design professionals (architects, engineers, planners, etc.) and other concerned residents reviews the aesthetic impact of bridges and other high visibility transportation projects on the community.
+This group of mostly design professionals (architects, engineers, planners, etc.) and other concerned residents review the aesthetic impact of bridges and other high visibility transportation projects on the community.